 Glen Canyon Dam, pictured in Figure 1-2, was authorized by CRSPA and completed by Reclamation in 1963 (DOI 2011b).
 Glen Canyon Dam is the second highest concrete-arch dam in the United States (exceeded only by the Hoover Dam) and rises 710 ft above bedrock within the steep sandstone walls of Glen Canyon.
-It was constructed to harness the potential of the Colorado River to provide for the water and power needs of millions of people (Reclamation 2008a).
+It was constructed to harness the potential of the

+Colorado River to provide for the water and power needs of millions of people (Reclamation 2008a).

 The CRSPA was enacted for "the comprehensive development of the water resources of the Upper Colorado River Basin, for the purposes, among others, of regulating the flow of the Colorado River, storing water for beneficial consumptive use, making it possible for the States of the Upper Basin to utilize, consistently with the provisions of the Colorado River Compact, the apportionments made to and among them in the Colorado River Compact and the Upper Colorado River Basin Compact, respectively, providing for the reclamation of arid and semiarid land, for the control of floods, and for the generation of hydroelectric power, as an incident of the foregoing purposes."
-The Glen Canyon Dam is specifically managed to regulate the release of water in a way that allows the Upper Colorado River Basin states of Utah, Colorado, Wyoming, and New Mexico to use their share of the Colorado River water.
-It also helps provide water to the Lower Colorado River Basin states of California, Nevada, and Arizona, consistent with the Colorado River Compact of 1922 and subsequent water delivery commitments (DOI 2011b).
-There is more than 26 million acre-feet (maf) of water storage capacity in Lake Powell, created by Glen Canyon Dam.
-This stored water has made it possible to successfully sustain the needs of cities, industries, and agriculture throughout the West during extended dry periods (Reclamation 2008a).
+The Glen Canyon Dam is specifically managed to regulate the release of water that allows the Upper Colorado River Basin states of Utah, Colorado, Wyoming, and New Mexico to use their share of the Colorado River, especially during times of drought, while also providing the required delivery of water to the Lower Colorado River Basin states of California, Nevada, and Arizona, as required by the Colorado River Compact of 1922 and subsequent water delivery commitments (DOI 2011b).
+There is more than 26 million acre-feet (maf) of water storage capacity in Lake Powell, created by Glen Canvon Dam.
+This stored water has made it possible to successfully weather extended dry periods by sustaining the needs of cities, industries, and agriculture throughout the West (Reclamation 2008a).

 As identified under the CRSPA, another authorized purpose of Glen Canyon Dam is to generate hydroelectric power, which is a clean, renewable, and reliable energy source (DOI 2011b).
-The hydroelectric power is marketed and delivered by WAPA to municipalities, rural electric cooperatives, American Indian Tribes, and governmental agencies in Wyoming, Utah, Colorado, New Mexico, Arizona, and Nevada.
-The dam's hydroelectric generators, which have a total capacity of 1,320 megawatts (MW), produce about 5 billion kilowatt-hours (kWh) of hydroelectric power annually to help meet the electrical needs of about 5.8 million customers (Reclamation 2008a).
-In addition, Glen Canyon Dam serves as a backup facility for power and transmission outages across the Southwest.
-Revenues from production of hydropower fund the Basin Fund, including the operations and maintenance of CRSP facilities, repay costs for participating projects, and help fund the Salinity Control Forum and many important environmental programs associated with Glen and Grand Canyons (Reclamation 2008a).
+The hydroelectric power is marketed and delivered by Western to municipalities, rural electric cooperatives, American Indian Tribes, and governmental agencies in Wyoming, Utah, Colorado, New Mexico, Arizona, and Nevada.
+The dam's hydroelectric generators, which have a total capacity of 1,320 megawatts, produce about 5 billion kilowatt-hours of hydroelectric power annually to help meet the electrical needs of about 5.8 million customers (Reclamation 2008a).
+In addition, revenues from production of hydropower fund operations and maintenance of CRSP facilities repay costs for participating projects and help fund many important environmental programs associated with Glen and Grand Canyons (Reclamation 2008a).